History of the location of the soul: Ancient Egypt

-The earliest theory pertaining to the location of the soul is thought to come from Ancient Egypt during the third millennium BCE.
+The earliest known theory pertaining to the location of the soul is thought to come from Ancient Egypt during the third millennium BCE.
 Ancient Egyptian civilizations held the belief that the soul was composed of several parts: the Ba, Ka, Ren, Sheut, and the Ib.
 Furthermore, the Ib was located in the heart, and considered the vital force that brought human beings to life.
 Because the Ib was also responsible for thoughts and feelings, its status determined a person's fate upon their death.
 This took place during a heart weighing ceremony, in which Anubis would feed the heaviest hearts to the demon Ammit.
 It is believed that the Ancient Egyptian view of the heart formed the foundation for later theories on the location for the human soul.